DimaLumelskyj/COVID19-Data-Grabber/README.md

 ## Author
 * [Dmytro Lumelskyj]

-Icon made by <a href="https://www.flaticon.com/authors/freepik">Freepik</a> from www.flaticon.com
+Icon made by <a href="https://www.flaticon.com/authors/freepik">Freepik</a> from www.flaticon.com and modified by Dmytro Lumelskyj